 Recently, it was reported that a 55 year old woman in Stamford, Connecticut was savagely attacked by a 14 year old pet chimpanzee.
 The 200 pound chimpanzee attacked the woman during her visit to the chimpanzee owner's home.
 The attack caused severe injuries to her face and hands.
-It is believed that the woman's face was basically ripped off.
-The chimp was later killed by police.
-In the State of Florida, the ownership of a primate was banned in 1980.
+The chimpanzee was later killed by police.
+In the State of Florida, ownership of primates was banned in 1980.

 Other domesticated animal attacks and bites involve cats, snakes, ferrets, iguanas and even birds.

 Dog bites and attacks on humans are even more common.
 According to U.S. statistics, during a recent year there were a reported 35 fatal dog attacks.
 Another 5,000,000 people suffer dog bites every year.
 Nearly 1,000 people per day require emergency care to treat dog attack injuries.
 Pit bulls and rottweilers make up over 60% of all dog attack fatalities.

 Dog and animal owners are responsible for their pet's behavior.
 In the State of Florida, whenever a dog or animal attacks and causes injuries, the owner of the dog or animal is strictly liable to the victim.

 Many animal attack victims require multiple surgeries and physical therapy.
 Reconstructive and plastic surgery are common.
 Post-Traumatic Stress Disorder (PTSD) afflicts nearly all dog bite victims, therefore, psychological counseling is recommended.